 Hyper-converged backup: An emerging option

 Public cloud support is a standard feature of hyper-converged backup (HCB), a relatively new category of product that applies HCI-like scale-out storage clustering to backup data.
 Rubrik and Cohesity, two HCB vendors, allow organizations to use public cloud either as a tier of storage or as a repository for disaster recovery (DR) copies of protected VMs.
 Like other third-party backup products, HCB can protect any VM and even some applications on physical servers, such as Microsoft SQL Server.

-Although HCI cloud data backup is usually cost-effective, it can be expensive and time-consuming to get data back out of the cloud when restoring VMs or replicating VMs back after a DR failover.
+Although hyper-converged infrastructure cloud backup is usually cost-effective, it can be expensive and time-consuming to get data back out of the cloud when restoring VMs or replicating VMs back after a DR failover.

 AWS and Azure both allow organizations to upload data into their data centers for free, but they charge for every gigabyte of data downloaded from their clouds.
 Administrators should account for these costs as part of their backup and DR planning.

 Another issue is the time it takes to transfer and restore VMs.
 Backups only transfer changed data, but restores transfer the whole VM.
 A 2TB VM will take a whole day to transfer over a 200 Mbps network link, so it may not be practical to restore multiple VMs from public cloud backup to an on-premises data center.